lati-tibabu/benote/frontend/docs/README.md

 # Frontend Technical Documentation

-This directory contains technical documentation for the Student Productivity Hub frontend application.
+This directory contains technical documentation for the Benote frontend application.

 ## Overview